ankushg/home-cluster/SETUP.md

 2. Install the master node(s)

-   _We will be installing metallb instead of servicelb, traefik and metrics-server will be installed with Flux._
+   _We will be installing metallb instead of servicelb, ingress and metrics-server will be installed with Flux._

    ```sh
    # renovate: datasource=github-releases depName=k3s-io/k3s